graphix-asterixdb/graphix-asterixdb.github.io/docs/getting-started.md

     The query above illustrates a _navigational graph pattern_, where `f` corresponds to a path instead of an edge.
     Vertices of a path are accessed using the `VERTICES` function, and edges of a path are accessed using the `EDGES` function.
+    Note that by default, such paths are disabled in Graphix (and must be explicitly enabled via the `graphix.compiler.permit.unbounded-all-paths` option).

 4. The previous query yields a large number of results (too many to display here).
-    Let's expand on the previous scenario: suppose we are not interested in multiple paths between the same two users, but instead we are interested in the _shortest_ path.
+    Let's expand on the previous scenario: suppose we are not interested in all paths between the same two users, but instead we are interested in the _shortest_ path.
     We build the following gSQL++ query, taking advantage of how SQL++ treats grouping:
     ```
     FROM